rud3olph/network-monitoring-stack/readme.md

 1. Run the docker compose: sudo docker compose up -d.
 2. Place your Telegraf configuration file (telegraf.conf) in the ./telegraf directory on your host machine.
 3. Place your Prometheus configuration file (prometheus.yml) in the ./prometheus directory on your host machine.
-4. pfSense: Install the node_exporter package and configure the Interface to IOT20.
-Confirm by visiting http://172.16.20.1:9100/metrics
+4. pfSense: Install the Prometheus node_exporter package and configure the Interface on the same network as Prometheus.
+(In my case that is: IOT20.
+Confirm by visiting http://172.16.20.1:9100/metrics)
 5. Add the data sources in Grafana:
     - Prometheus | http://172.16.20.5:9090
 6. Create the Grafana dashboard by importing the .json
 7. Ubuntu Server - Gringotts: configure node_exporter, see manual.
-Confirm by visiting http://172.16.20.5:9100/metrics
+(Confirm by visiting http://172.16.20.5:9100/metrics)
 8. Install the LUA packages on the OpenWrt accesspoints, see manual in misc folder.

 ## docker-compose.yml